Meet our Board

 Interested in joining our board?
 Check out ‘Discover what’s involved’ or contact one of our current Board Members now.

 Paul joined our board in July 2016 to channel his passion for the Mid West and the region’s great potential.

-As a Relationship Executive at the Commonwealth Bank of Australia, Paul has a unique perspective on the region’s potential and challenges.
+With 15 years of business banking experience and now the face of a great initiative, that being Geraldton Community Energy, Paul has a unique perspective on the region’s potential and challenges.
 His input at the board level is grounding, insightful and has helped guide many strategic decisions during his time.

 Whilst Paul is an advocate for the MWCCI’s informative training and annual Business Excellence Awards, he also believes in the power of the more light-hearted networking environments such as the MWCCI’s corporate sports days and popular Business After Hours nights.

 You wouldn’t know to look at him today, however; according to a source he was extremely shy as a younger self.
 It’s also rumoured he loves to cook and is still recovering from his operation to become an Australian Citizen in 2012 after being born in the UK.

 Whilst on the MWCCI board, Paul plans to remain focused on how the Chamber can best represent the region as a great place to live, work and do business.